 Campbelltown's landscape setting is unique and highly valued.
 The Dharawal people are the traditional custodians of the Campbelltown LGA.
-Before colonisation, the Dharawal people inhabited and cared for land from Botany Bay to the Shoalhaven River/ Nowra and inland to Camden.
+Before colonisation, the Dharawal people inhabited and cared for land from Botany Bay to the Shoalhaven River/Nowra and inland to Camden.
 The land of the Georges River and its tributaries provided water, food and shelter.

-Campbelltown is rich in Aboriginal heritage, with more than 350 known indigenous sites, places and relics.
+Campbelltown is rich in Aboriginal heritage, with more than 350 known Indigenous sites, places and relics.
 Ancient stories, ceremonies, special places and sacred objects are embedded in the landscapes, trees, hills and waterways of the LGA, and form the basis of traditional law, custom, spiritual connection and custodial obligations.
+The area continues to be important to the Aboriginal community in a contemporary setting.